Darxo/Hardened/README.md

 ### Vanilla

 - Vanilla Enemies that have no head are no longer decapitatable or smashable
-- Add setting to improve positional sound during combat
+- Add setting (on) to improve positional sound during combat
-- Always reveal the skill user to the target of the skill
+- Always reveal the user of a skill to the target of the skill
-- Always reveal the skill user to the player, if they target a tile that is visible to the player
+- Always reveal the user of a skill to the player, if they target a tile that is visible to the player
 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit